1996 Democratic National Convention

 The 1996 Democratic National Convention was held at the United Center in Chicago, Illinois, from August 26 to August 29, 1996.
 President Bill Clinton and Vice President Al Gore were nominated for reelection.
-This was the first national convention of either party to be held in Chicago since the disastrous riots of the 1968 Democratic convention, and as of 2020, the most recent presidential convention held in the city by either major party.
+It was the first national convention of either party to be held in Chicago since the riots of the 1968 Democratic convention, and until 2024, was the most recent presidential convention held in the city by either major party.

 Site selection

 Chicago, Kansas City, Los Angeles, New Orleans, New York, and San Antonio were originally considered as possible host cities.
 Los Angeles withdrew its bid after the 1994 Northridge earthquake.
 Kansas City would also withdraw.

 On August 4, 1994, it was announced that Chicago had beaten out the other finalist, San Antonio, for the right to host the convention.
-This would mark the first time that Chicago hosted a major presidential year political convention since the violent 1968 Democratic National Convention, and the first time a political convention was held in the United Center, which had been built earlier that decade.
+This would mark the first time that Chicago hosted a major presidential year political convention since the violent 1968 Democratic National Convention, and the first time a political convention was held in the United Center, which had been recently completed.

 During the bidding for the convention, Chicago was seen as a frontrunner.
 One dynamic in Chicago's favor was that chairman of the Democratic National Committee David Wilhelm had strong connections to the city.
-Also seen as helpful to Chicago's odds was the goodwill that Chicago mayor Richard M. Daley had earned with President Clinton by helping to lobby Chicago-area congressmen to support the North American Free Trade Agreement.
+Also seen as helpful to Chicago's odds was the goodwill that Chicago Mayor Richard M. Daley had earned with President Clinton by helping to lobby Chicago-area congressmen to support the North American Free Trade Agreement.
+The fact that First Lady Hillary Clinton was raised in the Chicago suburbs was seen as helpful.
+Bill Clinton's close relationship with Mayor Daley's brother William M. Daley and Clinton's appreciation of Mayor Daley's endorsement of him during the 1992 Democratic Party presidential primaries were also seen as aiding Chicago's chances.
 Additionally, heading into 1996, Illinois was projected to be a key "battleground state".

+Of the bid cities, Chicago's proposed the largest funding package, proposing that its host committee would raise $32 million for the convention.